CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Reionization, structure growth, and galaxy emergence through line intensity mapping

 The resulting forecasts for the [\ion{C}{2}] power spectrum span at least an order of magnitude, with the \cite{Serra16} forecasts on the more optimistic side, the \cite{Chung20} forecasts on the more conservative side, and the C.\ Karoumpis et al.~2021 (in prep.) forecasts spanning the range between them.
-However, even with these substantial uncertainties in the expected signal, we expect the fundamental sensitivity of the EoR-Spec survey (as shown in Figure~\ref{fig:IM}; updated from~\citealt{Chung20}) to enable strong detections of [\ion{C}{2}] emission anisotropies out to $z\sim5$.
+However, even with these substantial uncertainties in the expected signal, we expect the fundamental sensitivity of the EoR-Spec survey (as shown in Figure~\ref{fig:IM}; updated from~\citealt{Chung20} based on current estimates for FYST-DSS from Table 1, as well as more recent estimates for CONCERTO based on~\cite{CONCERTO2020}) to enable strong detections of [\ion{C}{2}] emission anisotropies out to $z\sim5$.
 Non-detections at $z\gtrsim6$ is a possible outcome, but would nonetheless be valuable in constraining a model space that is currently wide open.